Moonsong-Labs/moonbeam-tools/README.md

                                                              [string] [required]
       --latest                    Will verify if a latest snapshot is available and download it     [boolean] [default: false]
-      --purge                     Will delete previous execution database
+      --reset-to-genesis          Will delete the execution database, setting this will restore network back to genesis state               [boolean] [default: false]
-                                                      [boolean] [default: false]
+      --purge-all                 Will delete ALL files at base path, use with caution             [boolean] [default: false]
-      --solo                      Will run the network as a single manual-sealed dev node            [boolean] [default: false]
+      --dev                       Will run the network as a single manual-sealed dev node            [boolean] [default: false]
-      --ephemeral                 Will leave the network running after setup has completed           [boolean] [default: false]
+      --ephemeral                 Will close the network immediately after it has completed setup, used for CI.
-      --purge-specs               Will delete previous generated specs
                                                       [boolean] [default: false]
   -m, --moonbeam-binary           Binary file path or of the moonbeam node
                                        [string] [default: "./binaries/moonbeam"]